Enjoying Tradfolk? Click here to find out how you can support us

 Dance style: Cotswold

-According to their calendar, Wickham Morris will be entertaining the Square not once but twice on May Day.
-Early birds will find them there just before dawn, while anyone who gets up at a more sensible hour can catch them dancing from 6-8pm in the same spot.
-We hope they’ll be heading home for a nap in the middle!
-For more info: wickham-morris.org.uk
+Wickham Morris will be entertaining the Square not once but twice on May Day.
+Early birds will find them there just before dawn, while anyone who gets up at a more sensible hour can catch them dancing with friends from 6.30pm-sunset in the same spot.
+For more info: Facebook event

 Hook Eagle Morris